-397 4.2.5 WELL PERMIT ORDINANCES
+4.2.5 Well Permit Ordinances

-As an ongoing MA, the GSAs manages and enacts well permitting ordinances.
+As an ongoing MA, the GSAs manage and enact well-permitting ordinances.
 SVGMD has enacted ordinances that:

-- Require meters on all high-capacity wells (82-03); - Require review of water availability for new development applications (83-01), and

-402 • Restrict installation of new high-capacity agricultural wells in specific areas of the SV 403 Subbasin (18-01 §3a)
+- Require meters on all high-capacity wells (82-03); - Require review of water availability for new development applications (83-01), and - Restrict installation of new high-capacity agricultural wells in specific areas of the SV Subbasin (18-01 §3a).

 Permit approval is required for newly constructed wells to ensure that new wells are used for accepted purposes and do not adversely impact groundwater within the SV Subbasin.
 Active ordinances prohibit the installation of high-capacity wells in certain hydrogeologic areas or wells of a certain size to avoid declining groundwater levels.
-The ordinance also specifies that highcapacity wells shall not be located within one quarter mile from other high-capacity wells.
+The ordinance also specifies that high-capacity wells shall not be located within a one-quarter mile from other high-capacity wells.

-- Future activities under this MA could include additional spacing requirements for construction of new wells to limit negative impacts to the SV Subbasin, developing a process for reviewing requests to reactivate currently inactive wells and a permitting process for wells outside the restricted zone, and specifying minimum well design requirements.
+Future activities under this MA could include additional spacing requirements for construction of new wells to limit negative impacts to the SV Subbasin, developing a process for reviewing requests to reactivate currently inactive wells, and a permitting process for wells outside the restricted zone, and specifying minimum well design requirements.
 For example, wells can be designed and installed so large capacity wells extract water from deeper in the aquifer sealing the upper aquifer minimizing the risk to shallow domestic wells and GDEs.
-Shallow domestic wells should be sufficiently deep considering groundwater and ground surface elevations and - 415 wells should be sufficiently deep considering groundwater and ground sufficient submarganes to allow groundwater fluctuations during pariods of drought - sufficient submergence to allow groundwater fluctuations during periods of drought.
+Shallow domestic wells should be sufficiently deep considering groundwater and ground surface elevations and sufficient submergence to allow groundwater fluctuations during periods of drought.

-418 The objective of the well permit ordinance is currently to avoid high-capacity wells in areas with declining groundwater levels potentially impacting domestic wells and GDEs.
-The GSA will 419 420 monitor groundwater well installations to prevent wells from being installed in high-risk areas.
-A review of ordinances/policies on an annual basis is recommended to ensure that they are an 421 422 effective tool to support sustainable management of groundwater resources.
-Modifying existing or adding new ordinances and policies can be considered to offer protection against harming 423 GDEs and domestic well owners, as necessary, while ensuring agricultural production and 424 425 profitability, which is vital to the local economy.
+The objective of the well permit ordinance is currently to avoid high-capacity wells in areas with declining groundwater levels potentially impacting domestic wells and GDEs.
+The GSA will monitor groundwater well installations to prevent wells from being installed in high-risk areas.
+A review of ordinances/policies on an annual basis is recommended to ensure that they are an effective tool to support sustainable management of groundwater resources.
+Modifying existing or adding new ordinances and policies can be considered to offer protection against harming GDEs and domestic well owners, as necessary while ensuring agricultural production and profitability, which is vital to the local economy.

-Public noticing for this project will be conducted by the GSAs prior to project implementation asrequired for all new and adjusted ordinances
+Public noticing for this project will be conducted by the GSAs prior to project implementation as required for all new and adjusted ordinances

-430 External permitting from regulatory agencies is not anticipated for this management action.
+External permitting from regulatory agencies is not anticipated for this management action.

-432 This MA is ongoing.
+This MA is ongoing.
 Ordinances will be updated on an annual basis.

-The GSAs would research and propose ordinances based on SV Subbasin conditions andwater use.
+The GSAs would research and propose ordinances based on SV Subbasin conditions and water use.

-- 437 Implementation of well permit ordinances is expected to benefit groundwater levels, - 438 groundwater storage, water quality, GDEs, and domestic well owners by limiting high-capacity - 439 wells in specific subdivisions as appropriate in the SV Subbasin.
+Implementation of well permit ordinances is expected to benefit groundwater levels, groundwater storage, water quality, GDEs, and domestic well owners by limiting high-capacity wells in specific subdivisions as appropriate in the SV Subbasin.